 In France, there are two styles of roundabout with slightly different rules.

-The maximum blood-alcohol level is 0.05%.
-This is a lower limit than in most of the United States, so make sure you are careful with your consumption of alcohol while visiting France.
+The maximum blood-alcohol level while driving is 0.05%.
+This is a lower limit than in most of the United States, so make sure you are careful with your consumption of alcohol while driving in France.

 Child seat regulations

-Children up to the age of 10 years must travel in a child seat or restraint.
-Infants below 30lbs (13kg) in weight need to be in a rear-facing child seat, kids weighing below 40lbs (18kg) should be placed in a child seat equipped with a protection tray or a five-point harness, while children below 80lbs (36kg) must be in a booster seat or booster cushion with an adult seatbelt to protect them.
+Children up to the age of 10 years must travel in a child seat or restraint in France.
+Infants under 30lbs (13kg) need to be in a rear-facing child seat, while kids under 40lbs (18kg) should be placed in a child seat equipped with a protection tray or a five-point harness.
+Finally, children under 80lbs (36kg) must be in a booster seat or booster cushion with an adult seatbelt.

 Low emission zones

-Some cities, such as Paris, Toulouse and Lyon, are classified as Low Emission Zones.
-The rules for these zones are as follows: any cars registered before 2011, whether petrol or diesel, are banned from driving inside the zone on weekdays between 8am and 8pm.
-Lorries and buses manufactured before 1997 are also banned from driving inside these zones.
-Driving in these areas with an unauthorized vehicle can lead to a fine of €68 (around $75 USD) (find more information here).
+Some cities, such as Paris, Toulouse and Lyon, are classified as Low Emission Zones with specific rules.
+Any cars registered before 2011, whether regular petrol or diesel, are banned from driving within the zone on weekdays between 8am and 8pm.
+Trucks and buses manufactured prior to 1997 are also banned from driving inside these zones.
+Driving in these areas with an unauthorized vehicle can lead to a fine of €68 (around $75 USD).

 Parking